Urine culture - catheterized specimen

 The urine is sent to a laboratory.
 Tests are done to determine if there are germs in the urine sample.
 Other tests may be done to determine the best medicine to fight the germs.

 Do not urinate for at least 1 hour before the test.
-If you don't have the urge to urinate, you may be instructed to drink a glass of water 15-20 minutes before the test.
+If you don't have the urge to urinate, you may be instructed to drink a glass of water 15 to 20 minutes before the test.
 Otherwise, there is no preparation for the test.

 There is some discomfort.
 As the catheter is inserted, you may feel pressure.
 If you have a urinary tract infection, you may have some pain when the catheter is inserted.